bobb34/QST/README.md

 We are NOT SELLING software nor forcing you to license it.

-We possess many, many decades of full stack software development experience which translates to a product that will save you money by being very economical to run at small or large scale, is extremely stable, secure and has a feature set that no others can match.
+<H3>We possess many, many, many decades of full stack software development experience which translates to a product that will save you money by being very economical to run at small or large scale, is extremely stable, secure and has a feature set that no others can match. </H3>H3>

 At QST our teams mandate is to support this software and create new features (many are from users requests).
 We provide free email support for installs and scaling.